thestormforge/examples/postgres/README.md

 # Postgres Example

-## Running The Experiment
-From the `examples/postgres` directory run:

-`kubectl apply -k .`

 ## Introduction
 [PostgreSQL](https://www.postgresql.org/) is a widely used open-source database management system.
 Utilized either as a standalone database, or as a component of larger systems, Postgres can be used to manage anything from simple application logs to massive datasets.

+From the `examples/postgres` directory, deploy the postgres application in the postgres namespace running:

+`kubectl -n postgres apply -k application` if you have kubectl 1.14+ and `kustomize build application | kubectl apply -f -` for earlier versions.

-In this example, we demonstrate how one can effectively and efficiently tune Postgres resources by utilizing [pgbench](https://www.postgresql.org/docs/10/pgbench.html), a customizable load tester for Postgres.
+In this example, we demonstrate how one can effectively and efficiently tune a Postgres application by utilizing [pgbench](https://www.postgresql.org/docs/10/pgbench.html), a customizable load tester for Postgres.

 ## Prerequisites